 Boy had the Original Lobster, steamed and served with their signature Lemon & Garlic Butter sauce.

 Fun fact: Live lobsters are flown in from Nova Scotia in Canada and kept in RWG’s facilities to ensure freshness.

 I had Chilli Lobster – a special dish made exclusively for B&L Malaysia.
 It’s similar to Singapore’s famous chilli crab, but with lobster instead – and it’s served with thick and fluffy brioche slices.
 It was good, albeit a tad salty, but the brioche was excellent to sop up the gravy.

-**For some reason, I was less impressed on this particular visit.
+**For some reason, I was less impressed on this visit.
 The lobsters were good but they weren’t like WHOA, as compared to when I ate here when they first opened.
-Anyway the only reason we went for lobster was because the Boy hadn’t tried it before and I really wanted to get his opinion on it so now that we’ve had it, this’ll be a one off thing.
-UNLESS OF COURSE THERE ARE MORE MEDIA REVIEWS HEHEHE
+Law of diminishing returns in action?

 RM153 + RM173 + taxes = RM350++ and a bleeding wallet

 Breakfast: It was cold in the morning and I wanted siew loong bao lol.
 If you have never had these dainty soup-filled dumplings you are missing out on life.
 I was happy that they had opened a Paradise Dynasty in Genting – it’s one of my favourite places to get good siew loong bao.
 Boy had the colourful 8-flavour basket which includes flavours like Szechuan, Garlic, Truffle, Crab Roe, Original and Cheese.

 My favourite is the cheese so I ordered a basket all for myself hahaha.
 I could probably eat 20+ of these but wallet lol.